Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments

 Figs.~\ref{fig:NMG-PG_determinant}, \ref{fig:NMG-PG_trace}, and \ref{fig:NMG-PG_eigenvalue} show the relationship between the number of sensors and the three optimality indices for sensors selected by each method defined as \eqref{eq:obj_det}, \eqref{eq:obj_tr}, and \eqref{eq:obj_eig}.
 The values plotted in Figs.~\ref{fig:NMG-PG_determinant}, \ref{fig:NMG-PG_trace}, and \ref{fig:NMG-PG_eigenvalue} are normalized by the values obtained by the DG, AG, and EG methods.
 Note that the indices obtained by the NMG method correspond to the best values of reserved sets of sensors.
 Fig.~\ref{fig:NMG-PG_time} shows the computational time required for sensor selection.
 The results of the NMG, DG, AG, and EG methods are plotted together for comparison.
 The values plotted in Figs.~\ref{fig:NMG-PG_determinant}, \ref{fig:NMG-PG_trace}, \ref{fig:NMG-PG_eigenvalue}, and~\ref{fig:NMG-PG_time} are averages over numerical tests using 100 random sensor-candidate matrices.

-Figs.~\ref{fig:NMG-PG_determinant}, \ref{fig:NMG-PG_trace}, and \ref{fig:NMG-PG_eigenvalue} reveal that the NMG method outperforms the pure-greedy methods for all optimality indices in all cases of $L_{max} = 5$, 10, 20, and 50.
-Fig.~\ref{fig:NMG-PG_determinant} shows that the index of D-optimality obtained by the NMG method is higher for any number of sensors relative to that obtained by the DG method, which has the highest value among the pure-greedy methods.
-(See reference \cite{nakai2021effect} for details of the performance characteristics of the three pure-greedy methods.)
+Figs.~\ref{fig:NMG-PG_determinant}, \ref{fig:NMG-PG_trace}, and \ref{fig:NMG-PG_eigenvalue} reveal that the NMG method outperforms the pure greedy methods for all optimality indices in all the cases of $L_{max} = 5$, 10, 20, and 50 and $n=100$, 1000, and 10000.
+Fig.~\ref{fig:NMG-PG_determinant} shows that the index of D-optimality obtained by the NMG method is higher for any number of sensors relative to that obtained by the DG method, which has the highest value among the pure greedy methods.
+(See reference \cite{nakai2021effect} for details of the performance characteristics of the three pure greedy methods.)